nnbaocuong99/k8s-cluster/document/Readme.md

 2. Explain:
-- I am using below command to patch new storage to volumeclaimtemplate:
+- Add `\` on a path following like this this command
 ```
  $ minikube kubectl -- --namespace default patch pvc elasticsearch-data-elasticsearch-data-0 --patch '{\"spec\": {\"volumeClaimTemplate\": {\"requests\": {\"storage\": \"2Gi\"}}}}'
 ```

 3. How to solve it:
-- Use this command:
+- Result, final command:
 ```
 $ kubectl patch svc argocd-server -n argocd -p "{\"spec\": {\"type\": \"LoadBalancer\"}}"
 ```